Clarmy/pyterrain/README.md

 xs, ys, elevation = terrain.fetch(bbox=bbox, quiet=False, coord="lonlat", zoom=10)
 ```

-If download is not complete because of connection, retry it.
+If download is not completed because of connection, retry it.